Consumer Education Resources

 Money 101 is a personal financial resource created by InCharge Debt Solution, addressing topics including budgeting, debt relief, credit reports and scores and more.

 Money Smart is a program of the Federal Deposit Insurance Corp.
-Money Smart Week takes place in Indiana each October.
+Money Smart Week takes place in Indiana each October, with financial games and other resources available.

 MoneySkill is an online reality-based personal finance course for young adults developed by the American Financial Services Association Education Foundation.